wenet-e2e/wespeaker/docs/python_package.md

 * `--vad`: apply vad or not for the input audios (default: true)
 * `--output_file`: output file to save speaker embedding, if you use kaldi wav_scp, output will be `output_file.ark` and `output_file.scp`

+### Pretrained model support
+We provide different pretrained models, which can be found at [pretrained models](https://github.com/wenet-e2e/wespeaker/blob/master/docs/pretrained.md)

+**Warning** If you want to use the models provided in the above link, be sure to rename the model and config file to `avg_model.pt` and `config.yaml`

+By default, specifying the `language` option will download the pretrained models as

+* english: `ResNet221_LM` pretrained on VoxCeleb
+* chinese: `ResNet34_LM` pretrained on CnCeleb

+if you want to use other pretrained models, please use the `-p` or `--pretrain` to specify the directory containing `avg_model.pt` and `config.yaml`, which can either be the ones we provided and trained by yourself.

 ## Python Programming Usage